Moray (UK Parliament constituency)

 Moray (/ˈmʌri/ MURR-ee; Moray; Moireibh or Moireabh) was a county constituency of the House of Commons of the Parliament of the United Kingdom.
 It elected one Member of Parliament (MP) by the first past the post system of election.

 A rural constituency, Elgin is the main town, with the rest of the population sprinkled across several small fishing and farming communities.

 The constituency voted against Scottish independence in a referendum held in 2014 on an above-average margin of 57.6% "No" 42.4% "Yes", and had the highest percentage for "Leave" of any council area in Scotland at the 2016 United Kingdom European Union membership referendum at 50.1% "Remain" 49.9% "Leave".

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished.
 Subject to boundary changes – losing eastern parts, including Buckie and Keith and expanding to the west, gaining Nairn, Badenoch and Strathspey – it was reformed as Moray West, Nairn and Strathspey, and was first contested at the 2024 general election.